 - 1. Students have a right to: - a.
 13 years of education appropriate to their needs. - b. a positive learning climate free of disruption. - c. information on how grades are determined. - 2.
-Students with Disabilities: - a.
-ESE students with disabilities who have not yet reached their 22nd birthday and who have not earned a standard diploma and who wish to continue their education may continue to receive Free Appropriate Public Education (FAPE) consistent with a properly developed IEP. - 3.
+Students with an Individual Education Plan (IEP): - a.
+According to Free and Appropriate Education (FAPE), a student with an active IEP has the right to attend until his/her 22nd birthday.
+The option and placement will be based on the student's diploma designation and the decision of the IEP team. - 3.
 Students have a responsibility to: - a. utilize the educational experiences made available to them. - b. provide assistance to improve the educational experiences.